7 Debt Settlement Alternatives To Save Your Credit Score

 Additionally, debt settlement often involves fees of 15–25% of the total debt amount, paid to settlement companies.
 Worse yet, the forgiven amount may be taxable income, leaving you with an unexpected bill from the IRS.
 Emotionally, the process can be draining—you’ll likely deal with constant calls, negotiation stress, and months (sometimes years) of uncertainty.

-Alternative 1: Debt Consolidation Loans
+Option 1: Consolidate Your Debts with Debt Consolidation Loans

 Tips for effective consolidation: